DataDog/integrations-extras/taskcall/README.md

 ![TaskCall Authorization][5]

 5. Click **Integrate**.
 You will be redirected to a Datadog authorization page.
-6. **In Datadog**: You must authorize the integration.
-(Please make sure you have the correct permissions to authorize the integration)
+6. Authorize the integration, ensuring that you have the correct permissions to do so.
 7. Once you authorize the integration you will be redirected to TaskCall.
 8. **In TaskCall**: Copy the **Integration Url** that is issued for the integration.
 You will need this to set up the webhook in Datadog.